oneharry/URI-assessment/README.md

     npm run dev

-The server will be running at http://localhost:3000
+The client will be running at http://localhost:3000